Dylan-Harden3/AirQualityRegression/README.md

 | RH               | Relative Humidity                                      |
 | AH               | Absolute Humidity                                      |
 | PT08.S1(CO)      | TARGET VARIABLE - Hourly averaged sensor response for CO|

-For a full summary refer to the notebook, but here is some visuals showing the models learning the relationships of different features.